timmapper/me77HalloweenRP/README.md

   * RP Renames(optional)

 ## How to Use
-  The textures which requires CIT are using nbt.display.Lore.0 You can check Lores all of items in repository
+  The textures which require CIT are using nbt.display.Lore.0 You can check Lores all of items in the table

   <table>
    <thead>